 A happy client is a happy agency!

 So yeah, that’s it.
-Good luck if you’re about to start your first web build!
+Good luck if you’re about to start your first web design!
 It’ll probably be a bit daunting, but it’s actually really, really fun… Promise!

 P.S.
 Here's a tip you should never forget: Does it work on mobile?
 If not, it's no good! ...I think this can be what my next blog post is about ;)